krishan57gupta/Lymphatic_adipose_paper/README.md

 ```

 Some CellRank probabilities used in publication-quality R plots were copied
 from the computed notebook outputs.
-These values should be exported to a CSV
-file, rather than manually retyped, whenever the final repository is revised.

 ### Step 9 — Run MEBOCOST